agyeiagyeiagyei/Crispy/README.md

 ### Ideal build:

-The masters asociated with these file are only handled on export by fontmake, and the build process is currently automated to cover:
+The masters asociated with these file are only handled on export by a recently updated configuration of gftools builder, and the build process is currently automated to cover:

-1. Building parametric instances i.e. stylistic sources
-2. Compensating for possible grade-related advance width issues
-3. Building stylistic sources
-4. ttfautohint and other builtin fontmake checks
-2. Building well-labeled versions of static .ttf and .woff files
-3. Building variable font
+[I think It would be good for Marc to help me outline the limitations that the builder has in terms of font features?]

 ***The ideal build will cover:***

 1. Building parametric instances i.e. stylistic sources
-2. Compensating for possible grade-related advance width issues
+2. Weight, Width, and Optical Size expressed as combinations of X-Opacity (XOPQ), Y-Opacity (YOPQ), X-Transparency (XTRA), and Relative Advance Width (RXAD) axes
 3. Building stylistic sources
 4. ttfautohint and other builtin fontmake checks
 2. Building well-labeled versions of static .ttf and .woff files